(Palestinian sumac-scented roast chicken)

 - Remove the dish from the oven and let it rest about 10 minutes.
 Remove and discard the top bread and serve the chicken in its dish.

-- Palestinians use bread called shrak or marquq for this dish.
+- Bread: Palestinians use bread called shrak or marquq for this dish.
 More commonly available Armenian lavash bread is very similar.
 Or use 2 or 3 pieces of pita bread that have been split in two horizontally.
+I even cheat and use flour tortillas in a pinch.